ashur7035-lgtm/Customer_Churn_Retention_Analysis/README.md

 - Identified key customer segments with high churn risk.
 - Found that **month-to-month contract customers churn the most**.
 - Observed that customers without **TechSupport** are more likely to leave.
-- Discovered that **high MonthlyCharges with low Tenure Lead** to higher churn.
+- Discovered that **high MonthlyCharges with low Tenure lead** to higher churn.
 - Built an interactive Power BI dashboard to monitor churn KPIs.
 - Provided data-driven retention strategies for business teams.